-A standard form must be fully completed by each prospective member of the Fratemity at the time he accepts an invitation to pledge.
+A standard form must be fully completed by each prospective member of the Fratentity at the time he accepts an invitation to pledge.
 A slightly different form is completed by those who will become alumnus or honorary members.
 The form is filed with the Executive Secretary upon completion.
-After initiation, it becomes a permanent record of the individual member in the Fratemity's Archives.
-The questions on the form provide the Fraternity's aims and ideration and inform the candidate as to the Fraternity's aims and ideals, and some of the obligations he will assume by reason of membership.
+After initiation, it becomes a permanent record of the individual member in the Fraternity's Archives.
+The questions on the form provide the Fraternity with needed statistical information, and inform the candidate as to the Fraternity's aims and ideals, and some of the obligations he will assume by reason of membership.